 The word most searched for on Google is “Love.”

-The most powerful light beam in the world is in Luxor, Las Vegas.
+The most powerful light beam in the world is in Las Vegas, at the Luxor.

 The Svalbard Global Seed Vault in Spitsbergen, Norway, contains over 1 million seed samples, which will secure our food supply should a world disaster occur.